 He is the Edward Said Professor of Modern Arab Studies at Columbia University. “[His research covers primarily the history of the modern Middle East.
 He focuses on the countries of the southern and eastern Mediterranean, with an eye to the emergence of various national identities and the role played by external powers in their development.
 He also researches the impact of the press on forming new senses of community, the role of education in the construction of political identity, and the way narratives have developed over the past centuries in the region.”
 (See https://en.wikipedia.org/wiki/Rashid_Khalidi; https://history.columbia.edu/person/khalidi-rashid/)

-Michael Klare, firstname.lastname@example.org, is available to speak on climate change and on arms control.
+Michael Klare, email@example.com, is available to speak on climate change, arms control, and US policy towards China.

 He is a Five College professor emeritus of peace and world security studies, and director of the Five College Program in Peace and World Security Studies.
 “Michael Klare is currently the secretary for the Arms Control Association board of directors and a senior visiting fellow working on emerging technologies—such as lethal autonomous weapons and unmanned aerial vehicles—and how arms control strategies can mitigate their adverse impacts.
 He is a regular contributor for The Nation magazine.”
 (See: https://www.armscontrol.org/about/Michael_Klare, https://www.hampshire.edu/faculty/michael-klare)